Update: Android 9 Pie for Mi A1 is now available. Download links and instructions could be found here.

 The stable release of Oreo is now being pushed to the Mi A1.
-In this article, we will show you how to install Xiaomi Mi A1 Android Oreo OTA update manually.
+In this article, we will show you how to download and install Xiaomi Mi A1 Android Oreo OTA update manually.

 Mi A1 is really a device that every Google admirer should look forward to.
 The blend of Xiaomi’s impeccable hardware and Google’s pure Android experience make it one of the best Android smartphones in the price spectrum.
 If you own the device, there’s some good news for you this New Year.
 Xiaomi has kept up with its statement and has finally delivered Android Oreo update, which is now rolling out to the users.

 Xiaomi Mi A1 Android Oreo OTA Update – 7.12.29

 The true benefit of an Android One-powered device is always updated software.
 Since the launch, the A1 has received constant monthly updates.
 It was later that Xiaomi announced Android Oreo Beta program for the device in early December.
 And about two weeks ago, the first beta build was rolled out to the selected members.

 Update: Xiaomi Mi A1 March 2018 Security Update (Android Oreo) is now available.